-Item Revision in Version 3.0 Section 6.2 Medical History on page 53 To include that subjects will need to sign a medical release.
-Added "To ensure subject safety, the Investigator may ask the subject to sign a medical release form allowing him to contact the subject's doctor for more information about subject's medical history."
-Section 6.6.2 Laboratory Parameters on page 55 To modify Pregnancy Screen portion of the table.
-Changed from: PREGNANCY SCREEN (to be performed at screening, check-in, and discharge) Urine pregnancy test (females only) FSH will be done on post-menopausal females the pregnancy tests may be performed in-clinic using CLIA-waived marketed kits.
-To PREGNANCY SCREEN (females only) Urine pregnancy tests will be performed at screening and at discharge.
+Item Revision in Version 5.0 Section 6.5.2 Laboratory Parameters on page 59 To modify pregnancy screen procedures.
+Changed Pregnancy Screen part of the table from PREGNANCY SCREEN (to be performed at screening, check-in, and discharge) Urine pregnancy test (females only) FSH will be done on post-menopausal females the pregnancy tests may be performed in-clinic using CLIA-waived marketed kits.
+To PREGNANCY SCREEN (females only) Urine pregnancy test will be done at screening and discharge.
 Serum pregnancy test will be done at check-in on Day -1.
-FSH and estradiol tests will be done on post-menopausal females at screening and check-in on Day -1. the urine pregnancy tests may be performed in-clinic using CLIA-waived marketed kits.
-Section 7.1 Screening Visit (Day -36 to -1) on page 68 To modify pregnancy screen procedure at screening.
-Added: "FSH and Estradiol test for post-menopausal female subjects" Section 7.2.1 Check-in (Day -1) Procedures on page 69 To modify pregnancy screen procedure at check-in on Day -1.
-Changed from "Urine pregnancy for all female subjects" to "serum pregnancy tests in all female subjects" Added: "FSH and Estradiol tests for post-menopausal female subjects" 9.7 Pharmacodynamic Analyses on page 81 To correct and clarify criteria for apixaban non-responder.
-Changed from: "The anticoagulant effect of apixaban will be evaluated by comparing WBCT measured at pre-PER977 (four hours) versus baseline (pre-apixaban at four hours pre-dose on Day 3).
-For the purposes of the PD analyses, subjects with percent-of-baseline WBCT at pre-PER977 <math>\leq 125\%</math> (i.e., <math>\leq 25\%</math> increase) will be considered as apixaban non-responders and will be excluded from all PD summaries and assessments."
+Serum FSH and estradiol tests will be done on post-menopausal females at screening and check-in on Day -1 the urine pregnancy tests may be performed in-clinic using CLIA-waived marketed kits.
+Section 7.1 Screening Visit on page 71 To modify pregnancy screen procedures Added "FSH and estradiol tests for post-menopausal female" Section 7.2.1 Check-in (Day -1) Procedures on page 72 To modify pregnancy screen procedures.
+Changed from "Urine pregnancy in all female subjects" to "serum and urine pregnancy test in all female subjects" Added: "FSH and estradiol tests for post-menopausal female" Section 9.7 Pharmacodynamic Analyses on page 84 To correct and clarify criteria for rivaroxaban non-responder.
+Changed from "The anticoagulant effect of rivaroxaban will be evaluated by comparing WBCT measured at pre PER977 (four hours) versus baseline (pre-rivaroxaban at four hours pre-dose on Day 3).
+For the purposes of the PD analyses, subjects with percent-of-baseline WBCT at pre-PER977 $\leq 125\%$ (i.e., $\leq 25\%$ increase) will be considered as rivaroxaban in non-responders and excluded from all PD summaries and assessments."
+To "The anticoagulant effect of rivaroxaban will be evaluated by comparing WBCT measured at pre PER977 (about four hours post-rivaroxaban on Day 3) versus baseline (pre-rivaroxaban on Day 3).
+For the purposes of the PD analyses, subjects with percent-of-baseline WBCT at pre-PER977 $< 125\%$ (i.e., $< 25\%$ increase) will be considered as

-Item Revision in Version 3.0 To "The anticoagulant effect of apixaban will be evaluated by comparing WBCT measured at pre-PER977 (three hours post-apixaban on the morning of Day 4) versus baseline (pre-apixaban on the morning of Day 1).
-For the purposes of the PD analyses, subjects with percent-of-baseline WBCT at pre-PER977&lt;120% (i.e., &lt;20% increase) will be considered as apixaban non-responders and will be excluded from all PD summaries and assessments."
-Section 9.8 Statistical Analysis of the Primary PD End Point (WBCT) on page 82 To clarify statistical analysis and definition of reversal of anticoagulation Change section title from "9.8 Categorical Analysis of the Primary PD Endpoint (WBCT)" to "9.8 Analysis of the Primary PD Endpoint (WBCT)" Changed from "Complete reversal is defined as mean WBCT to <math>\leq 110\%</math> of baseline up to and including 1 hour following test article administration."
-To "Complete reversal is achieved for a treatment group or for a subject if the mean WBCT is <math>\leq 110\%</math> of baseline at any post-baseline time point up to and including 1 hour following test article administration.
-Complete reversal is achieved if WBCT is <math>\leq 110\%</math> of baseline at any post-baseline time point up to and including 1 hour following test article administration."
-Changed from "Complete and sustained reversal of anti-coagulation is defined as a return of mean WBCT to <math>\leq 115\%</math> of baseline at all time points between 1 and 8 hours following test article administration."
-To "Complete and sustained reversal of anti-coagulation is achieved for a treatment group if the mean WBCT is <math>\leq 115\%</math> of baseline at all time points between 1 and 5 hours (inclusive) following test article administration.
-Complete and sustained reversal of anti-coagulation is achieved for a subject if WBCT is <math>\leq 115\%</math> of baseline at all time points between 1 and 5 hours (inclusive) following test article administration."
+Item Revision in Version 5.0 rivaroxaban in non-responders and excluded from all PD summaries and assessments."
+Section 9.8 Analysis of the Primary PD Endpoint (WBCT) on page 85 To clarify the definition of reversal of anticoagulation.
+Deleted "Categorical" from section title Changed from "Complete reversal is defined as mean WBCT to $\leq 110\%$ of baseline up to and including 1 hour following test article administration."
+To "Complete reversal is achieved for a treatment group if the mean WBCT is $\leq 110\%$ of baseline at any post-baseline time point up to and including 1 hour following test article administration.
+Complete reversal is achieved for a subject if WBCT is $\leq 110\%$ of baseline at any post-baseline time point up to and including 1 hour following test article administration."
+Changed from "Complete and sustained reversal of anti-coagulation is defined as a return of mean WBCT to $\leq 115\%$ of baseline at all time points between 1 and 8 hours (inclusive) following test article administration.
+Dose escalation or de-escalation will be determined by this criterion."
+To "Complete and sustained reversal of anti-coagulation is achieved for a treatment group if the mean WBCT is $\leq 115\%$ of baseline at all time points between 1 and 8 hours (inclusive) following test article administration.
+Complete and sustained reversal of anti-coagulation is achieved for a subject if WBCT is $\leq 115\%$ of baseline at all time points between 1 and 8 hours (inclusive) following test article administration."